rarup1/kafka-pipelines/README.md

 - `format.class`: data format.
 You can choose from `JSON`, `Avro` and `Parquet`

 So there it is, all the infrastructure needed to locally manage a Kafka cluster.
 This can all be scaled horizontally and other services can be used such as Ksql to enhance Kafka.
-I will save that for my next demo.
+I will explore KSQL in my next repo.

 ### Tear everything down

-` docker-compose down` Will end all services in our yml file.
+`docker-compose down` Will end all services in our yml file.

 If you want to get rid of all containers to free up space ensure to prune:
-` docker system prune `
+`docker system prune`